 For more than a thousand years, Norwegian farms sent their livestock to the summer dairy.
 This was an important part of Norwegian life.
 The milkmaid travelled with the animals to the forests or to the mountains to make use of the rich grazing resources there.
 Today, this way of life has almost disappeared.

 Norway is a country full of mountains and forests – vast areas unsuited for the cultivation of grain and other agricultural produce.
 The most fertile soil is usually found in the valleys, along the coast, and in a few flat and soil rich areas.
 The Nordic climate gives long, dark and cold winters – and short and intense summers.

-This is the foundation upon which Norwegian agriculture gradually evolved – over the course of several thousand years.
+This is the foundation that Norwegian agriculture gradually evolved upon – over the course of several thousand years.

-In the beginning, the population was small and both people and domestic animals had all the space they needed.
-The early people settled on the most fertile land and in areas with suitable climate conditions.
-This is where the first farms and communities were established: the so called permanent settlements.
+In the beginning, the population was small, and both people and domestic animals had all the space they needed.
+The early people settled on the most fertile land and in areas with suitable climate conditions, establishing the first farms and communities, the so-called permanent settlements.

 With an increasing population, the people needed to harvest more than the permanent settlements could yield.
-The domestic animals and the food they could provide became more important.
-It is at this point in time that the summer pasture farming – or seterbruk – began to take shape.
+The domestic animals and the food they provided grew in importance.
+It is at this point that summer pasture farming – or seterbruk – began to take shape.

-In order to provide enough fodder for the animals, the people had to start utilising more of the available land: the forests and the mountainous areas.
-This part of the Norwegian landscape was particularly well suited for seasonal use: both for grazing and the collection of hay and other animal feed for the winter.
+To provide enough fodder for the animals, the people began utilising more of the available land: the forests and the mountainous areas.
+This part of the Norwegian landscape was particularly well suited for seasonal use: both for grazing, and the collection of hay and other animal feed for the winter.

-The custom of having summer dairies has been common in many countries, but in Norway it became particularly widespread.
+The custom of having summer dairies was common in many countries, but in Norway, it became particularly widespread.

 Translating the Norwegian words into English

-In this article you will come across several Norwegian words.
-These words will have both a technical and an emotional meaning.
-To fully translate a word’s emotional meaning is almost impossible.
+In this article, you will come across several Norwegian words.
+These words will have both a technical and emotional meaning.
+To fully translate a word’s emotional impact is almost impossible.